Chapter 1: The First Steps

 Professor McGonagall smiled.
 "Well, as it just so happens, this morning, Potter here was able to walk to the top of the Gryffindor girls' dormitory stairs without the anti-male enchantment activating."

 Madam Pomfrey looked between Professor McGonagall and Harry blankly before it dawned on her.
 "Oh!" she gasped.
-"So you are female, Mist- Miss Potter?"
+"You are transgender then, Mist- Miss Potter?"

 Harry felt a blush on her cheeks as she nodded.
-"Yes, Madam Pomfrey," she replied quietly.
+"Yes, Madam Pomfrey.
+I'm a girl," she replied quietly, unable to keep a small smile from her face.

 Hermione leaned forward.
 "We were hoping you knew some spell or potion that would allow Harry to have the correct body for her gender."

-Harry held her breath as Madam Pomfrey looked away thoughtfully.
+Harry held her breath as Madam Pomfrey looked thoughtful.
 She felt her heart plummet as the matron shook her head.
-"I'm sorry but there is nothing that can do that currently.
-The closest possibilities would be Human Transfiguration, or perhaps some variation of the Polyjuice Potion, but neither of those would be permanent."
+"I'm sorry, but I don't know of any magic that can do that.
+The closest possibilities would be Human Transfiguration, or perhaps some variation of the Polyjuice Potion, but neither of those would be a permanent solution."

-Harry slumped in her seat and looked away.
+Harry slumped in her seat and looked away, resisting the urge to cry.
 She gave a wan smile as Ron put his arm around her.

 Hermione nodded.
 "Yes, it involves the use of medications to supress certain hormones, and replace them with others.
 This allows the body to undergo the correct puberty for that persons gender.
 And then there are surgeries to alter the parts that hormones can't change."